Engin-Boot/capture-behavior-of-a-visit-counter-nishitsb/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given: I have the record of registration of the pateints for all days And the calendar mentioned all working days and holidays.
+  Given: I have the record of registrations of the pateints for all days And the calendar mentioned all working days and holidays.

-  When: I calculate total numbers of registration on working days and holidays.
+  When: I calculate total number of registrations on working days and holidays.

   Then: I have the number of patients visit during working days and holidays.

 Scenario: Compute parking slots to reserve for visiting specialists

   Given